Phenopackets v2

 What happens with deeply nested arrays such as interpretations.diagnosis.genomicInterpretations?

 Pheno-Ranker will handle this for you for the term interpretations.
+This is a dedicated PXF-specific transformation because genomic interpretation records can otherwise include patient-specific identifiers in the flattened keys.
 The approach taken is to transition from array data structures to objects.

 Imagine you have a PXF data that looks like this: